 - Socialize.
 Feelings of chronic loneliness and isolation may put some at greater risk for cognitive problems.
 Interact with others in ways you enjoy.

 Here are some specific tips to help you improve your focus:

 - Try to do one thing at a time.
-As women, we often multitask, but sometimes it helps to focus on the issue at hand.
+We often multitask, but sometimes it helps to focus on the issue at hand.

 - Rid yourself of distractions when working on a task.